fabiand/ovirt-node-development-guide/engine.md

 Registration
 ------------

-A approached solution is the generic registration.
+The approached solution is the generic registration.

 In a nutshell: Generic registration will ask Engine to initiate the registration with Node.
-This means the same registatraion mechanism is used for Engine side and Node side initiated registration.
+This means the same mechanism is used for Engine side and Node side initiated registration.